Plans for Cities, Counties and Regions

 New Santa Rosa Map copy

-Alexandria Public Art Implementation Plan (2014)
+Alexandria, VA: Public Art Implementation Plan (2014)

 Alexandria’s Public Art Implementation Plan provides a robust framework for putting the City’s public art policy into action, and allocating approximately $200,000 years in funding for public art projects.